 - Name

 - Chapter

 - Profession

 - Job and Employer

 - How long you have been a PEA member

 - How long you have been a local representative

+- What makes you want to be a leader in your union?

 Activity: Course Expectations/Classroom Contract

 As a group, develop a course contract for the learning environment.